Upcoming Events

 6:00 pm–8:00 pm

-This May Day, learn about the Comprehensive Employment and Training Act (CETA), a federal jobs and training program enacted in 1973 under President Richard Nixon.
+In this May Day program we learned about the Comprehensive Employment and Training Act (CETA), a federal jobs and training program enacted in 1973 under President Richard Nixon.
 While never intended to specifically support them, artists recognized CETA’s public service employment provision as a significant opportunity for a paradigm shift in infrastructure-building within the field.
 Providing jobs to over 20,000 un- or underemployed culture workers in over 200 municipalities and indigenous territories (including over 300 in New York City), CETA presented some of the first opportunities for many culture workers to simultaneously gain stability and take creative risks.
-Fifty years later, we join art historians and researchers Molly Garfinkel and Jodi Waynberg to consider the utility of this history in today’s labor advocacy.
+Fifty years later, we convened with art historians and researchers Molly Garfinkel and Jodi Waynberg to consider the utility of this history in today’s labor advocacy.

 As Co-Director of City Lore and the Director of City Lore’s Place Matters program, Molly Garfinkel (she/her) leads initiatives related to cultural resource management, public history, exhibition curation, public education, historic preservation, and traditional arts presentation.
 Her research explores Western and non-Western building traditions, theories of cultural landscapes, cultural policy, and histories of urbanism and city planning.
 Molly has published articles in the University of Oregon’s CultureWork Broadside, Voices, The Journal of New York Folklore, the University of Pennsylvania’s LA+ Design Journal, the Journal of American Folklore, and with the National Endowment for the Arts’ Office of Research & Analysis.
 Her research into CETA’s impact on the cultural workforce began in 2017, and in 2021, she co-curated the exhibition ART/WORK: How the Government-Funded CETA Jobs Program Put Artists to Work with Jodi Waynberg.
 Garfinkel is a recipient of the 2024 NY State Historic Preservation Award for successfully nominating New York City’s Puerto Rican casitas to the NY State Register of Historic Places.
 She holds a B.A. in Art History from Wesleyan University and an M.A. in Architectural History from the University of Virginia.